Changing Lives for Children & Young People

 Success will be increased engagement levels in the arts participatory programmes from all areas of the community.

 Increased awareness of our growing arts engagement programme on offer within the communities.
 Our ability to be able to sustain the programme in addition to responding to the need for any change or challenges that our young people have.
-The programme has started to grow beyond expectations, as such funding will help secure the future and growth ability so we can respond to need.
-Attendance levels and feedback will demonstrate the success and change brought about.
+The need for the programme continues to grow, as such funding will help secure the future and growth ability so we can respond to need.
+One is the need for activity to take place in community spaces not just the venue.
+Case studies and evaluation will be used.

 Changing environments - the activities will be closely monitored and adapted so that we can respond to any needs and changes within our communities and participants alike.
 As such the programme will be adjusted accordingly - this may mean changing a time, date, artist, or making a shift to the type of activity in order to ensure the best benefits to children and young people.